bobwya/bobwya/README.md

-	app-arch/unshield : Tool and library to extract CAB files from InstallShield installers. dev-cpp/pion : C++ framework for building lightweight HTTP interfaces. games-fps/dhewm3 : Doom 3 GPL source modification (with updates including SDL2 support). kde-misc/kmozillahelper : helper application that allows Mozilla Firefox to use KDE/Plasma 5 file dialogs, file associations, protocol handlers and other KDE/Plasma 5 integration features. mail-client/thunderbird-kde-opensuse : Thunderbird mail client, with OpenSUSE Patchset for better KDE Desktop integration. media-tv/freetuxtv : freetuxtv GTK+ WebTV and Web Radio player for Linux.
+	app-arch/unshield : Tool and library to extract CAB files from InstallShield installers. dev-cpp/pion : C++ framework for building lightweight HTTP interfaces. games-fps/dhewm3 : Doom 3 GPL source modification (with updates including SDL2 support). games-util/lutris : Lutris is an open gaming platform for Linux.
+It helps you install and manage your games in a unified interface. kde-misc/kmozillahelper : helper application that allows Mozilla Firefox to use KDE/Plasma 5 file dialogs, file associations, protocol handlers and other KDE/Plasma 5 integration features. mail-client/thunderbird-kde-opensuse : Thunderbird mail client, with OpenSUSE Patchset for better KDE Desktop integration. media-tv/freetuxtv : freetuxtv GTK+ WebTV and Web Radio player for Linux.